 Avoiding and Resolving Parental Relocation Problems

-If you need advice about your rights on either side of a proposal to relocate with a child, contact Brodie & Friedman, P.A., to discuss your situation with a seasoned Boca Raton parental relocation attorney.
+If you need advice about your rights on either side of a proposal to relocate with a child, contact Brodie & Friedman, P.A., to discuss your situation with one of the best and seasoned Parental Relocation Lawyer.

 If you’re the parent proposing relocation with a child, you should understand right away that court permission is both necessary and hard to get if the other parent opposes the move.
 Another option, of course, will be to negotiate for the other parent’s consent.
 The court will still need to find that the relocation is in the child’s best interest, but at least you won’t need to refute opposing arguments.

 Under Florida’s new parental relocation statute, if a parent wishes to move the child’s primary residence more than 50 miles, the parent must first obtain written consent of the other parent or obtain the court’s approval.

 - Parental relocation agreements: If the other parent agrees to the relocation, it is necessary to establish a written agreement that not only establishes his or her approval, but that also addresses how parental access will be maintained for the non-relocating parent.
 The agreement may address how the parenting plan will need to be modified, such as how holidays and school vacations will be divided and other changes in the visitation/time-sharing schedule.
 Additionally, it may address how travel costs will be allocated.
 Finally, the relocation agreement must be approved by the court.